Frehiwot-G/Empowerment-of-Women-Through-Technology/README.md

 # Empowerment-of-Women-Through-Technology

-This project is developed by Tech sisters(Meron Abate and Frehiwot Gemechu)
+This project is developed by Tech sisters(Meron Abate and Frehiwot Gemechu) for the hackaton prepared by Women Techmakers Addis and this project gets the 3rd place.

 database designer, UI/UX designer and frontend developer